- LCO History

 The act also required that before any bill or resolution favorably acted upon by a committee is reported to either the House or the Senate it first be submitted to the clerk of bills "who shall examine such bill or resolution in respect to its form for the purpose of avoiding repetitions and unconstitutional provisions and insuring accuracy in the text and references, clearness and conciseness in the phraseology, and the consistency of statutes…" The act continued the requirement that the clerk of bills return to the committee any bill or resolution that is not in correct form, with such corrections as he may propose in the form of a substitute or as amendments.

-Perhaps there was a problem at the turn of the twentieth century with disappearing bills because the act also required the clerk of bills to keep a record of each petition, bill and resolution introduced and that the record be kept in such detail "that it will disclose where said petition, bill or resolution may be found".
+The act also required the clerk of bills to keep a record of each petition, bill and resolution introduced and that the record be kept in such detail "that it will disclose where said petition, bill or resolution may be found".
 The record was at all times to be open to the inspection of members of the General Assembly and all executive state officials.

 The appointment process and duties of the clerk of bills remained unchanged from 1901 to 1929.